jambolo/advent_of_code_2023/README.md

 I spent a lot of time unsuccessfully trying to figure out how to get a working and concise equivalent of this: `let boxes: Vec<Vec<Lens>> = vec![Vec:new(); 256];`.
 I imagine someone that knows Rust well would say, "Oh, yeah.
 You can't".

 It turns out that conditional compilation is cumbersome.
 I needed it this time because parts 1 and 2 are completely different and I don't know how to manage 2 executables in the same project ("crate"?).

+### Day 16

+Trivial.
+Took the chance to organize, refactor and clean up some code.
+I decided to use a stack instead of a recursive implementation.
+Recursive code is generally harder to read and debug.